Jeu de taquin dynamics on infinite Young tableaux and second class particles: The limit shape and the semicircle transition measure

 \subsection{The transition measure}

-Next, we recall the concept of the \demph{transition measure} of Young diagrams and its extension to smooth shapes, developed by Kerov \cite{Kerov93, kerov} (see also \cite{romik}).
-For a Young diagram $\lambda \in \partitions{n}$, this is defined simply as the probability measure on the set of diagrams $\nu\in\partitions{n+1}$ such that $\lambda\nearrow \nu$ (or equivalently on the set of boxes that can be attached to $\lambda$ to form a new Young diagram) given by \eqref{eq:transition-rule}.
-Kerov observed that as a sequence of diagrams approaches in the scaling limit a smooth shape (in a sense similar to that of the limit shape theorem above), the transition measures also converge and thus depend continuously, in an appropriate sense, on the shape.
+Next, we recall the concept of the \demph{transition measure} of Young diagrams and its extension to smooth shapes, developed by \citeauthor{Kerov1993} (\citeyear{Kerov1993,Kerov1999}) see also [\citet{Romik2004}].
+For a Young diagram $\lambda\in\partitions{n}$, this is defined simply as the probability measure on the set of diagrams $\nu\in\partitions{n+1}$ such that $\lambda\nearrow\nu$ (or equivalently on the set of boxes that can be attached to $\lambda$ to form a new Young diagram) given by \eqref{eq:transition-rule}.
+Kerov observed that as a sequence of diagrams approaches in the scaling limit a smooth shape (in a sense similar to that of the limit shape theorem above), the transition measures also converge, and thus depend continuously, in an appropriate sense, on the shape.
 For the limit shape $\Omega_*$, which is the only one we will need to consider, the transition measure (in this limiting sense) is the semicircle distribution.
 The precise result, paraphrased slightly to bring it to a form suitable for our application, is as follows.

-\begin{thm}[Transition measure of $\plancherel_n$-random Young diagrams] For each $n\ge 1$, denote by $\mathbf{d}_n = (a_n, b_n)$ the random position of the box that was added to the random Young diagram $\Lambda_{n-1}$ in \eqref{eq:plancherel-growth} to obtain $\Lambda_{n}$.
+\begin{thmm}[(Transition measure of $\plancherel_n$-random Young diagrams)] For each $n\ge1$, denote by $\mathbf{d}_n = (a_n, b_n)$ the random position of the box that was added to the random Young diagram $\Lambda _{n-1}$ in \eqref{eq:plancherel-growth} to obtain $\Lambda_{n}$.
 Then we have the convergence in distribution

-where $U$ is a random variable with the semicircle distribution $\SClaw$ on~$[-2,2]$, and $V=\Omega_*(U)$.
-In other words, in the $(u,v)$-coordinates, the position of the box added according to the transition measure \eqref{eq:transition-rule} has in the limit a $u$-coordinate distributed according to the semicircle distribution and its $v$-coordinate is related to its $u$-coordinate by the function $\Omega_*$. \end{thm}
+where $U$ is a random variable with the semicircle distribution $\SClaw $ on $[-2,2]$, and $V=\Omega_*(U)$.
+In other words, in the $(u,v)$-coordinates, the position of the box added according to the transition measure \eqref{eq:transition-rule} has in the limit a $u$-coordinate distributed according to the semicircle distribution and its $v$-coordinate is related to its $u$-coordinate by the function $\Omega_*$. \end{thmm}

-\begin{proof} This follows immediately by combining Theorem~\ref{thm-plancherel-limitshape} with the fact that the transition measure of the curve $\Omega_*$ is $\SClaw$, and the fact that the mapping taking a continual Young diagram to its transition measure is continuous in the uniform norm (with the weak topology on measures on $\R$).
-For the proofs of these facts, refer to \cite{Kerov93, kerov} (see also \cite{romik}). \end{proof}
+\begin{pf} This follows immediately by combining Theorem~\ref {thmm-plancherel-limitshape} with the fact that the transition measure of the curve $\Omega_*$ is $\SClaw$, and the fact that the mapping taking a continual Young diagram to its transition measure is continuous in the uniform norm (with the weak topology on measures on $\R$).
+For the proofs of these facts, refer to \citeauthor{Kerov1993} (\citeyear{Kerov1993,Kerov1999}) [see also \citet{Romik2004}]. \end{pf}